-The excessive need for attention isn’t an illness but it is something that has to be worked on.
+The excessive need for attention isn’t an illness, but it is something that has to be worked on.
 At first, as the famous psychologist Maslow explains, it’s natural, but when this becomes too excessive or too troublesome it is hiding something.
 And it’s understanding the why and how that you can move forward and become stronger.

 The origins of needing attention do indeed stem from childhood

 As a little child, you used to go and see your parents to seek their company, for hugs and for compliments, and that’s understandable!
 The observation paid reinforced our need to show off and is used to assert our personality.
-What’s more, during this stage of learning and building, all positive behaviour that is rewarded will nurture our esteem.
-When we feel proud of ourselves, and recognise the beauty of this, we are motivated to do our best.
+What’s more, during this stage of learning and building, all positive behavior that is rewarded will nurture our esteem.
+When we feel proud of ourselves, and recognize the beauty of this, we are motivated to do our best.

 Demanding attention has therefore since become a test to ensure we are not rejected and this allows us to recharge our emotional batteries.
 Receiving evidence that people care, whether it’s a nice comment about our new haircut or a message sent to check up on us, always feels good, especially if we feel invisible in other areas.

 That's all well and good, but at times things get out of hand…